is-project-4th-year/team-profile-site-code-crusaders/Documentation.md

 ### 151363 Hadassah Jimgun
 So far i have mastered core Git workflows syncing with git pull, hopping between branches using git checkout and spinning up feature and fix to isolate my work.
-I have also understood how to setup a milestone and issues in order to get organized and I cn spot and resolve merge conflicts.
+I have also understood how to setup a milestone and issues in order to get organized and I cn spot and resolve merge conflictts.

 ### Member 4